 Although Medications and Supplements can help manage IBS, it is important to note that all medications and supplements have side effects, and side effects can influence the gut both negatively or positively.

 Irritable bowel syndrome (IBS) is real.
 It hurts.
 It’s embarrassing.
 And it’s difficult to manage.
 IBS is what’s called a functional condition, meaning that the bowel by all evaluative means appears normal and healthy, but a person is experiencing symptoms of bloating, pain, wind and altered bowels for no apparent reason.

 While there is no known cause nor cure for IBS, it can be well managed with a mix of strategies that address diet, stress and medications.

 Let’s take a look at various medications, by type and some available options.

 Fibers are some of the most commonly used options and increasing fiber is often considered “first line treatment” for IBS.
-Fibers work in a number of ways but improving laxation, optimizing stool form and improving gut transit time.
+Fibers work in a number of ways by improving laxation, optimizing stool form and improving gut transit time.
 They can be helpful for both constipation and diarrhea.
 Fiber supplements are suitable for long term use and many have the added benefit of having a positive effect on gut microbiome, cholesterol and stabilizing blood glucose levels.